Gratuity Calculator

 Visit our full FAQ page or get in touch with Frederic, Co-Founder of PayrollRabbit.

-- For gratuity calculation, if the months of service in the last incomplete year are 6 months or more, it's rounded up to the next complete year.
-If less than 6 months, it's ignored in the calculation.
+- In the gratuity calculations, if the months of service in the last 'incomplete' year are 6 months or more, it is rounded up to the next complete year.
+If the current year is less than 6 months, it is ignored in the calculation.

-- Organizations with 10 or more employees are mandatory covered under the Payment of Gratuity Act, 1972.
-This includes private companies, government organizations, educational institutions, hospitals, factories, and plantations.
-Smaller organizations (less than 10 employees) can voluntarily offer gratuity but are not legally required to do so.
+- Organisations, which have 10 or more employees are obliged to be covered under the Payment of Gratuity Act, 1972.
+This includes private companies, government organisations, plantations, educational institutions, hospitals, and factories.
+Companies with less than 10 employees can voluntarily offer gratuity, but are not legally required to do so.

-- Gratuity is partially taxable.
-For government employees, it's completely exempt.
-For private sector employees covered under the Act, gratuity up to ₹20 lakhs is exempt.
-Any amount above this limit is taxable as salary income.
+- Yes, gratuity is partially taxable.
+For government employees, it is completely exempt.
+Yet, for private sector employees covered under the Act, gratuity up to ₹20 lakhs is exempt.
+Any amount above this threshold is taxable as salary income.

 What is gratuity?